mooseyscountrygarden.com » Flowering Annuals « Californian Poppies | Foxgloves »

 This plant is useful for filling dry spaces under the old fruit trees.

-pink campion flower
+pink campion (silene) flower

 The bright pink flowers add a dash of colour to late spring - this is often a transition time for garden flower displays.
-Campion's flowers look like they've been coloured in with a pink felt pen.
+Campion's darker flowers look like they've been coloured in with a pink felt pen.
 I also find plants of white Campion, and all shades in-between.
 And I find far too many seedlings!

 A planting in the Dog-Path Garden.

-Campion in the Border
+Campion (Silene) in the Border

 A Generous Seeder